 - Remarried to the Mistress: Some adaptations imply she was involved with Claudius before her husband's death.

 Rosencrantz and Guildenstern

 Rosencrantz and GuildensternTwo old friends of Hamlet that care more for humor, money, and power than loyalty to the Danish Prince, as evidenced when they agree to spy on him for Hamlet's father's murderer.
-He does manage to get back at them by tricking them into execution, to be fair, but it's still hard to see Timon and Pumbaa stray so far.

 - Ambiguously Gay: Especially in Franco Zeffirelli's version.

 - Karmic Death: Subverted Trope.
 The play never gives any indication whatsoever that Claudius made them aware of his plan for them to become complicit in their old friend Hamlet's execution (and to be perfectly honest, it doesn't really make sense for him to have done so, either.)
 But Hamlet doesn't know this, and switches the missive they are transporting to England for the king to one which calls for the bearers' executions, then rather callously leaves them to die.

 - Shoo Out the Clowns: Gotten rid of by the end of Act IV to make way for the seriousness to come.
 Hamlet being what it is, this in naturally done by killing them both off.